Seungwoo321/vue-pivottable/docs/guide/slot.md

 ## colGroup

-You can use this slot if you want the width of `td.pvtAxisContainer` to be fixed, or if you want the drag field to never exceed `td.pvtAxisContainer` .
+You can use this slot if you want the width of `td.pvtAxisContainer` to be fixed, or if you want not the drag field to overflow `td.pvtAxisContainer` .

 ::: tip
 `td.pvtAxisContainer` has **overflow-x:auto;** property.